hackages/hackjam.react-native/README.md

 Persist every reducers but the ui one

 #### Middlewares you said? 😷
-Write a middleware that stops the trucks from being created if their names containe any of the words that can be found in src/constants/dictionnary.js
+Write a middleware that stops the trucks from being created if their names contain any of the words that can be found in src/constants/dictionnary.js

 #### Notifications 🎵
 Using [the expo documentation](https://docs.expo.io/versions/v16.0.0/guides/push-notifications.html) extract your expo push notification token and posting it to http://calapez.me:4242/notifications.